How Much Does a Website Cost in South Africa?

 Hidden Costs to Watch For

 Many businesses underestimate the total cost of ownership because they only budget for the initial build.
-Here are the ongoing costs to factor in:
+Factor in these ongoing costs:

-• SSL certificate: Often included with hosting, but standalone certificates cost R500–R2,000/year
+SSL certificate Often included with hosting Standalone certificates cost R500 – R2,000/year

-• Maintenance and updates: R500–R3,000/month for security patches, plugin updates, backups, and uptime monitoring
+Maintenance and updates R500 – R3,000/month Security patches, plugin updates, backups, uptime monitoring

 💡